CLEMMONS FAMILY FARM

 (a.k.a.
 "The Shop")

-Above: A 1-minute slide show features one of the original Authentica Tinga Tinga signboards and the new Tinga TInga signboards that will be installed on the Farm in 2022.
-The Clemmons Family Farm has had a special connection to Tanzania and Tinga Tinga art since the early 1980's when Lydia Senior first opened the Authentica African Art Imports Shop in one of the Farm's historic buildings on Greenbush Road in Charlotte.
+Above: Mrs. Clemmons (Senior)'s mother, Lucille Monroe, stands next to the original Authentica Tinga Tinga sign in the 1980s.
+This one-minute slide show features the new Tinga TInga signboards that will be installed on the Farm in 2025.
+Clemmons Family Farm has had a special connection to Tanzania and Tinga Tinga art since the early 1980's, when Mrs. Clemmons first opened the Authentica African Art Imports Shop in one of the Farm's historic buildings on Greenbush Road in Charlotte.

-Jackson Clemmons preserved and upgraded the historic Blacksmith Shop on the Clemmons Family Farm in the 1980's, transforming it first into a building with two full apartments.
-Several years later, the building became the location of Authentica African Art Imports, the first African art mail-order import business in the United States.
-Lydia Clemmons (senior) ran the business while still working as a nurse anesthetist at the University of Vermont Medical Center.
+Dr. Jackson Clemmons preserved and upgraded the historic Blacksmith Shop on the Clemmons Farm in the 1980's, transforming it first into a building with two full apartments.
+Several years later, the building became the location of Authentica African Art Imports, the first exclusively African art mail-order and import business in the United States.
+Mrs. Lydia M. Clemmons ran the business while still working as a nurse anesthetist at the University of Vermont Medical Center.

-Jack and Lydia purchased museum-quality art during their work and travels on the African continent for their Authentica business.
-Lydia (senior) also received shipments of art from artists and art vendors in Africa.
+The Clemmonses purchased museum-quality art during their work and travels on the African continent for their Authentica business.
+Mrs. Clemmons also received shipments of art from artists and art vendors from numerous countries in Africa (Ethiopia, Tanzania, Kenya, Cameroon, Nigeria, Ghana, Ivory Coast, Senegal, and more).

 In addition to the mail order business, Authentica was also often a source of textiles and clothes for local African American/African diaspora fashion shows and cultural events organized by students of the University of Vermont, Middlebury College and other local universities and public schools.